 He suspected cancer.

 There’s a common-sense rule that you don’t perform invasive procedures on an animal with a poor prognosis.
 A biopsy would have been invasive.
-Full mouth extraction would have been invasive and unlikely to change her outcome.
+A full mouth extraction would have been invasive and unlikely to change the outcome.

 Taylor was given antibiotics and pain meds to manage her quality of life.
-With heavy hearts, we marked her“hospice.”
-The promised to take care of her for as long as it was the humane thing to do.
+With heavy hearts, we marked her “hospice and promised to take care of her for as long as it was the humane thing to do.

-That summer, the shelter’s A/C broke and we sent out a plea for temporary fosters.
+That summer our shelter A/C broke, and we sent out a plea for temporary fosters.
 Taylor, a senior, was one of the first cats sent to a foster home.

-We kept getting reports from Taylor’s fosters: “The antibiotic doesn’t seem to affect Taylor’s infection.
-She is drooling and her tongue sticks out.
+We kept getting reports from her fosters: “The antibiotic doesn’t seem to affect Taylor’s infection — she is drooling and her tongue sticks out.
 But her spirit is strong!
 She’s active, curious, hangs out with our cats and dogs, and never misses a meal!”

-So vets started looking at her mouth again.
-The bumps in her throat were symmetrical – also not common for cancer.
+Our vets started looking at Taylor’s mouth again.
+The bumps in her throat were symmetrical, which is uncommon for cancer.

-A dental specialist believed that the mouth infection was an autoimmune reaction to mouth bacteria, and could be cured with a total mouth extraction.
-With two vets agreeing that this was the best course of action, we booked Taylor’s dental surgery.
+Could her mouth infection stem from an autoimmune reaction to mouth bacteria?
+Two vets agreed that total mouth extraction was the best course of action.
+We booked Taylor’s dental surgery.

 It was a nerve-wracking day.
 There’s always a risk when anesthesia is involved.
 Taylor still had most all of her teeth and removing more than 30 teeth would take 5 hours!
 The afternoon call came as a big relief “Taylor did great in surgery.
 She’s waking up and you can pick her up around 5 pm.”